 A dog ear yeast infection may be mistaken for allergies.
 But it’s often caused by yeast.
 It could be candida, the most common type of yeast … but it might also be malassezia, a different type of yeast.
 Yeast can smell musty … a bit like an old shoe.
 Your dog’s itching will be intense, and there may be a brown or black discharge.
 (Wipe the inside of the ear with a cotton ball or pad to see if it comes out brown and greasy.)

-Here are some common dog ear yeast infection symptoms …
+Here are some common signs of dog ear yeast …

 - Swelling, sometimes with redness, inside the ears

 - Large amounts of dark brown waxy discharge